Machine Learning the Disorder Landscape of Majorana Nanowires: Details of Machine Learning

 This is done for many different Y realizations, each time having the potential along with $\alpha$ numerically simulated to evaluate a sequence of conductance measurements.
 The measurement configurations were recorded in a matrix $K$ where each row would record a particular setup of experimentally tunable parameters labelled as j:

 where $B$ is the applied magnetic field, $\mu$ is the chemical potential parameter controlled by the plunger gate voltage, $V^L_{\text{Barrier}}$ and $V^R_{\text{Barrier}}$ are the left and right barrier voltages respectively, $\theta$ is the angle of the B field relative to the direction of the wire, and $V_{\text{Bias}}$ is the bias voltage.
 All these are parameters that are readily varied in a transport experiment.
 The Hamiltonian that is described in the previous section, which is used in the KWANT simulation contains all of these parameters except $\theta$, which has been assumed to be zero for simplicity.
 The possibility of varying all these parameters to study transport provides the potential of generating a huge volume of transport data to characterize a specific device.
 In our case, we found it either unnecessary or beyond our limited computational resources to use transport data in the entire space to estimate the disorder in the device.
-As such we fixed $V^{L}_{\text{Barrier}}=V^{R}_{\text{Barrier}}=15$ meV and $\theta=0$.
+As such we fixed $V^{L}_{\text{Barrier}}=V^{R}_{\text{Barrier}}=15$ {mV} and $\theta=0$.
 The simplified $\mathbf{K}$ we use is as follows:

-Furthermore, $V_{\text{Bias}}$ turns out to not be necessary to fit the transport data when 5 disorder Fourier components are used.
-Therefore, in this case it is removed from the $K$ matrix and set to $V_{\text{Bias}}=0$.
-In contrast, the 10 Fourier component disorder models require more transport data to fit and in this case we include $V_{\text{Bias}}$ in the $K$ matrix.
-For these calculations, $V_{\text{Bias}}$ takes one of two values $V_{\text{Bias}}=0$ meV and $V_{\text{Bias}}=32\,\mu eV$ depending on the realization index $j$.
-Each row of K when fed into KWANT generates a new set of conductance measurements, we put these conductances into a matrix we call $\textbf{X}$ as follows:
+Furthermore, {many $V_{\text{Bias}}$ measurements} turn out to not be necessary to fit the transport data. {We only use 5 values of $V_{\text{Bias}}$ from our transport data to fit and include within our $K$ matrix.
+For these calculations, $V_{\text{Bias}}$ takes 5 values between $\pm 0.04$ mV depending on the realization index $j$.} Each row of K when fed into KWANT generates a new set of conductance measurements, we put these conductances into a matrix we call $\textbf{X}$ as follows:

 Putting this all together we get our training data generating function as follows:

 Note that all the different Y realizations have the same K matrix.
 It can be seen then that our objective is to find a function that can take in $\textbf{X}$ and $\textbf{K}$, and give us $Y$.
 Put another way we wish to invert our generator function to find the following: